bloovis/sup-notmuch.mirror/README.md

 * activesupport (use version 6.0.2.2 for Mint 19 / Ubuntu 18.04)

 The ncursesw gem will likely cause the most trouble.
-First of all, it requires that the following packages be installed with `apt get`:
+First of all, it requires that the following packages be installed with `apt install`:

 * libncursesw5
 * libncursesw5-dev